-Dr. Keith Cook is an Associate Professor at Carnegie Mellon University (CMU) in its Department of Biomedical Engineering.
+Dr. Keith Cook is a Professor at Carnegie Mellon University (CMU) in its Department of Biomedical Engineering.
 Prior to his appointment at CMU, Dr. Cook was a Research Associate Professor in Biomedical Engineering and in Surgery at the University of Michigan.
 It was at the University of Michigan where Dr. Cook obtained his BSE in both Mechanical Engineering and Engineering Science.
 He received his MS and PhD in Biomedical Engineering from Northwestern University.

 Dr. Cook’s research interests include:

-Advanced Respiratory Support: design and development of artificial lungs, liquid ventilation hardware and techniques, and animal models of lung disease
+Advanced Respiratory Support: Design and development of artificial lungs, liquid ventilation hardware and techniques, and animal models of lung disease

-Blood-Biomaterial Interactions: development of biomaterials offering endothelial-like properties to increase the longevity of blood processing artificial organs
+Blood-Biomaterial Interactions: Development of biomaterials offering endothelial-like properties to increase the longevity of blood processing artificial organs

-Pulmonary Drug Delivery: development of perfluorocarbon emulsions for intra-pulmonary drug delivery to treat lung disease
+Pulmonary Drug Delivery: Development of perfluorocarbon emulsions for intra-pulmonary drug delivery to treat lung disease

-Right Ventricular Function: mathematical modeling of right ventricular function to better understand dysfunction under stressed states, such as high afterload and hypoxia
+Right Ventricular Function: Mathematical modeling of right ventricular function to better understand dysfunction under stressed states, such as high afterload and hypoxia

 View a list of Dr. Cook’s publications here.